6 Ways to get through Christmas as the cost-of-living rises

 Retailers generally buy extra stock before Christmas, so they don’t get a bad rep if they sell out.
 Therefore, they will have stock they want to get rid of before the new range comes in.
 So, if it’s worth the wait, you may be better off.

-Seek advice if you need it
+Stay calm and seek advice if you need it

 The holiday period can be tough for many, and unfortunately, not everything runs smoothly.
+But try not to get frantic or frazzled – the whole point, in the end, is to get some needed rest and spend quality time with loved ones.

 Share this: